 Gallant married (and subsequently divorced) composer-pianist Dwayne Ford, who contributed to many of her records and produced her “Take Another Look” album.
 The couple had a son named Jason.

-After living in Paris for eight years, Gallant returned to Canada in 2005 and released the compilation album “Tout va trop vite”.
-The album contained a number of her biggest French hits, early recordings from the 1960s, lost disco-era songs such as “It’s Got to Be You”, and a re-recording of “Sugar Daddy”.
-Gallant has more recently recorded a duet with the French rap group, Treizième Étage, called “Faut pas lâcher”.
-The song appeared on the group’s album “L’Asphalte dans mon district” (2006).
+After an eight-year stay in Paris, Gallant returned to Canada in 2005 and released the compilation album “Tout va trop vite,” featuring many of her most significant French hits, early 1960s recordings, previously unreleased disco-era tracks such as “It’s Got to Be You,” and a re-recording of “Sugar Daddy.”
+More recently, Gallant collaborated with French rap group Treizième Étage on a duet titled “Faut pas lâcher,” which appeared on their 2006 album “L’Asphalte dans mon district.”
 Her single “Coeur de velours” was released in July 2010.